Help us improve your experience.

 A screenshot of a computer Description automatically generated

-9. Now activate Enable Configuration Management of the device as the last step so that Mist can configure the device:
+• Now click Enable Configuration Management to activate it as the last step so that Mist can configure the device:

 A close-up of a box Description automatically generated

-10. OPTIONAL: Use a Remote Console to verify the device configuration and status after Juniper Mist cloud takes over management of the device.
+• OPTIONAL: Use a remote console to verify the device configuration and status after Juniper Mist cloud takes over management of the device.
 In our example, you see the below output:

-When using SRX Series Firewalls in cluster mode, you need to configure a minimum of 4 links when using LAGs as it is not possible to span a single aggregate ethernet bundle across the two redundant cluster nodes.
-Instead, you form individual aggregate ethernet bundles on each local cluster node and bind those together through a redundant ethernet interface typically called a “reth” interface.
-You can find an example topology in #Toc170115267__Ref170471510 :
+When using SRX Series Firewalls in chassis cluster mode, you need to configure a minimum of 4 links when using LAGs as it is not possible to span a single aggregate Ethernet bundle across the two redundant cluster nodes.
+Instead, you form individual aggregate Ethernet bundles on each local cluster node and bind those together through a redundant Ethernet interface called a “reth” interface.
+You can find an example topology in Figure 2:

-Figure 2: Branch Topology of Juniper SRX Chassis Cluster as WAN Router A diagram of a computer Description automatically generated
+Figure 2: Branch Topology of Juniper SRX Chassis Cluster as WAN Router Branch Topology of Juniper SRX Chassis Cluster as WAN Router

 • The Interface field must have all four interface names that are distributed across all cluster nodes.
 On node1, the interface name is always renamed when the cluster is built.
-What the exact new interface name will be is device specific.
+What the exact new interface name will be is device specific and you can review more information here.

 Step-by-Step Procedure: